yssource/crp/src/idioms/constructors.md

 }
 ```

+Despite the name, "record update syntax" does not modify a record but instead
+creates a new value based on another one, taking ownership of it in order to do
+so.

 ## Storage allocation vs initialization

 The actual construction of a structure or enum value in Rust occurs where the